Malcolmnixon/GodotXRHandPoseDetector/README.md

 ## Designing and Tuning

-The inspect scene provided in the demo project can be used to inspect the flexion, curl, abduction, and tip-distance of a hand, and can also inspect a selected hand pose to diagnose the fitness of the rules.
+The inspect scene provided in the demo project can be used to inspect the flexion, curl, abduction, and tip-distance of a hand, and can also inspect a selected hand pose to diagnose the fitness of each component.

 ![Inspect Scene](/docs/inspect_scene.png)